Child Inclusive Mediation - A Guide For Parents

 What is Child Inclusive Mediation (CIM)?

-Where we meet separately with your child (away from your joint mediation meetings) and talk through how things look from their perspective.
+We meet separately with your child (away from your joint mediation meetings) and talk through how things look from their perspective.
 How are they managing?
 What, if anything, would they like to be different?
 Are they OK with current arrangements?

 Your child does not take part in your mediation meeting usually.
 The information they may relay is for you to use in your decision making as their parents.

-How will this help your children?
+How will this help your children during a separation and the mediation process?

 In the meeting we do more than just ask what your children think about things at home.